ClementJ35/ansible-role-common-proxy/README.md

 ## Contributing

 Please feel free to open issues if you find any bugs, problems or if you see room for improvement.
-Also feel free to contact me anytime if you want to ask or discuss something.

 ## Disclaimer